John Mozeliak: Trade for Peter Bourjos and Jhonny Peralta contract

 Reports surfaced on June 16, 2015, that the Federal Bureau of Investigation (FBI) were reviewing an alleged incident involving Cardinals' front office officials hacking into the Houston Astros' database of players, scouting reports and proprietary statistics.
 It was regarded as the first known case of corporate espionage involving computer network hacking in professional sports.
+The matter wasn't adjudicated until January 30, 2017 when Commissioner Rob Manfred ruled that the Cardinals forfeit its top two selections in that year's MLB Draft (numbers 56 and 75 in the second and competitive balance round B respectively) and $2 million in damages to the Astros.

 On September 19, 2015, the Cardinals became the first team in MLB to clinch a playoff spot that season.
 It also extended a franchise record of five consecutive seasons of reaching the postseason, a record which the club had set the previous season.

-On June 30, 2017, Mozeliak was promoted to President of Baseball Operations, while Assistant GM Mike Girsch was named the new vice president and general manager of the Cardinals.
+On June 30, 2017, Mozeliak was promoted to a new role that many teams were creating: president of baseball operations, while assistant GM Mike Girsch was named the new vice president and general manager of the Cardinals.
 These promotions came with contract guarantees for both through the 2020 season.

-After a three year absence from the postseason, the Cards won the NL Central in 2019 and defeated the Atlanta Braves in a five game NLDS.
+After a three-year absence from the postseason, the Cards won the NL Central in 2019 and defeated the Atlanta Braves in a five game NLDS.
+However, they went on to fall in a four game sweep to the Washington Nationals in the NLCS.

+In 2020, the Cardinals would only end up playing 58 total games due to COVID-19 pandemic that had reached American shores in late January.
+The Cardinals were hit particularly hard by COVID, with many games being delayed and cancelled due to persistent outbreaks in the clubhouse.
+As a result of the shortened season, MLB expanded the playoff format for 2020 to eight teams in each league, in which the Cardinals landed themselves in as the five-seed team, finishing 2nd in the NL Central with a final record of 30–28.
+The Cardinals visited San Diego for a 3-game Wild Card series, where they took Game 1 but fell in Games 2 and 3 to lose the series and end their season.